deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 ![](figures/figures_2_1.png)

-> 🔼 The figure illustrates the Agent-to-Sim (ATS) framework, showing the 4D spacetime reconstruction from casual longitudinal videos and the interactive behavior simulator learned from it.
+> 🔼 The figure illustrates the Agent-to-Sim (ATS) framework, showing how it reconstructs casual longitudinal videos into a 4D representation and then trains a generative model to simulate interactive agent behaviors.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Learning agent behavior from longitudinal casual video recordings.
 We answer the following question: can we simulate the behavior of an agent, by learning from casually-captured videos of the same agent recorded across a long period of time (e.g., a month)?
 A) We first reconstruct videos in 4D (3D & time), which includes the scene, the trajectory of the agent, and the trajectory of the observer (i.e., camera held by the observer).
 Such individual 4D reconstructions are registered across time, resulting in a complete and persistent 4D representation.
 B) Then we learn a model of the agent for interactive behavior generation.
 The behavior model explicitly reasons about goals, paths, and full body movements conditioned on the agent’s ego-perception and past trajectory.
 Such an agent representation allows generation of novel scenarios through conditioning.
 For example, conditioned on different observer trajectories, the cat agent chooses to walk to the carpet, stays still while quivering his tail, or hide under the tray stand.
 Please see videos results in the supplement.